How can computer aided design & lasercutting be used to create a new zero-waste fashion aesthetic through textile innovation?

 The basis of the zero-waste textile techniques I developed was modularity and their successful application to clothing was achieved with custom-designed material for each technique.

-By bonding together layers of textile materials with very different individual properties using Vliesofix – a type of synthetic adhesive, I experimented with different combinations of material properties to come up with materials with the specific qualities that supported my modular designs.
+By bonding together layers of textile materials with very different individual properties, I experimented with different combinations of material properties to come up with materials with the specific qualities that supported my modular designs.

 For example, bonding two layers of sheer lightweight organza cloth together did not result in just a two times thicker organza, but gave a thin plastic-like material where the glue had set in the ‘holes’ of the loose weave, with the organza acting as structural support (a process similar to that in 3D printing).
 Bonding soft cushiony material (e.g. neoprene) with a layer of organza resulted in a fabric with one side soft, appropriate as the inside of a garment, while the other side was much harder, good for protecting against the elements, despite overall having a flexible, wearable quality with small amount of stretch.